Introduction: Satellite Imagery For Emergency Planning

 Security and Surveillance

 Satellite imaging has long been an essential part of military and protection tasks.
-In this situation, GIS applications utilize satellite information for surveillance, landscape examination, and danger checking.
-Vital independent direction is supported, and situational mindfulness is worked on through high-goal photography.
+In this situation, GIS applications use satellite imagery for surveillance, landscape analysis, and risk assessment.
+High-goal photography supports the vital independent direction and promotes situational mindfulness.

 -